-In Travelling to Vietnam – Part I : Best places to Visit in this Country, you probably have an idea of what you are going to find once you’ve arrived there.
+In our previous post Vietnam : From North to South, you probably have an idea of what you are going to find once you’ve get there.

 Before Travelling to Vietnam: